 Kwun Yum (also named as Guan Yin) - Goddess of Mercy (觀音)

-Kwun Yum or Kwun Sai Yum (觀世音) is known for centuries as a deity of sympathy, compassion and mercy, hearing the pleas of those who are suffering.
-She is worshipped by people of both the Taoist and Buddhist religions.
-Kwun Yum in the earlier times was a male divinity, but evolved to be a female deity in Tang Dynasty(唐朝).
-Arising from a saying that Kwun Yum studied Taoist teachings on lotus blossoms, some Kwun Yum Temples are also called Lin Fa Kung or Palace of Lotus Flower (蓮花宮).
-Temples dedicated to Kwun Yum are often alternatively known as Shui Yuet Kung or Palace of Water and Moon (水月宮), which stands for all that is quiet and peaceful and detached from the material world.
+Kwun Yum or Kwun Sai Yum (觀世音) is known for centuries as a deity of sympathy, compassion and mercy.
+She is willing to hear the pleas of those who are suffering.
+Kwun Yum is a deity in both Buddhism and Taoism.
+Kwun Yum in the earlier times was a male divinity, but evolved to be a female deity in the Tang Dynasty.
+Arising from a saying that Kwun Yum studied Taoist teachings on lotus blossoms, some Kwun Yum Temples are also called Lin Fa Kung or Palace of Lotus Flower.
+Temples dedicated to Kwun Yum are often alternatively known as Shui Yuet Kung or Palace of Water and Moon (水月宮), which stands for quiet, peaceful and detached from the material world.

 Apart from Kwun Yum (Goddess of Mercy), the temple also houses All Saints (All Saints include Kwan Tai (God of War), Tin Hau (Goddess of the Sea) , Jai Kung (Beggar Monk of Good Character) and Wong Tai Sin (a God of Medicine) ).